Pylons/pyramid_cookbook/getting_started/05-tests/index.rst

 Analysis
 ========

 Our unit tests are first.
-We have on unit test, which simply executes our view and ensures it returns the proper status code.
+We have one unit test, which simply executes our view and ensures it returns the proper status code.

 Our functional test is second.
 To run, WebTest needs to be pointed at